abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 It's a sorting algorithm where we **select** the smallest element and put it in the first position, then select the next smallest element and put it in the second position, and so on.

 - it works by scanning a list of items for the smallest element and then swapping that element for the one in the first position
+  - We take each element and compare it with all the other elements in the array, and the other element is smaller, we swap them.
 - also one of the simplest but not efficient either
   - the first operation takes `n` steps, the second takes `n-1` steps, and so on, until the last operation takes `1` step -> `n + (n-1) + (n-2) + ... + 1` -> `O(n^2)`
 - **steps:**